Skycoder42/QtRestClient/README.md

 ### Building without QtJsonSerializer/qdep
 If you only need the raw JSON-API, without the generic deserialization, then you can build the library without the support for those.
 To do so, simply run `qmake CONFIG+=no_json_serializer` instead of a parameterless qmake, and the project will be prepared without those generic APIS (it will also skip creation of qrestbuilder).
 This also means that the two dependencies, qdep and QtJsonSerializer, are *not required* anymore and do not have to be installed (you can ignore related warnings).

+Also, when building the library in this configuration, do not run `make all`, as the tests will fail to build against this configuration.
+Simply run `make` instead.
+To build the examples, run `make sub-examples`.

 **Important:** Please note that you must not include `#include <QtRestClient>` when using the library in this configuration.
 Instead, include the needed headers directly, e.g. `#include <QtRestClient/RestClient>`.

 ## Usage